frostyfeet909/HackNotts2020/README.md

 sender.py - All things being sent using twilio

 # Additional files
-keys.json - All important twilio SID, auth_key and twilio phone number
+keys.json - All important twilio innfo: SID, auth_key and twilio phone number

 users. - All user data in persistant storage